scikit-learn/enhancement_proposals/slep019/proposal.rst

 Acknowledgment
 **************

-We talk the following people who have helped with discussions during the development of this SLEP:
+We thank the following people who have helped with discussions during the development of this SLEP:

 - Lucy Liu: https://github.com/lucyleeow